simpleanalytics/blog/_posts/_2020-05-27-practical-tips-for-better-privacy-for-your-business.md

 1. The internet cables to Iceland are rather slow.
 Although it’s geographically ideal — located between North America and Europe — in practice, The Netherlands is a faster location for both.
 1. We don't want to move to Switzerland because it would be a marketing move only.
 The EU provides better privacy laws than Switzerland.
 1. We need to move anyway because our current provider does not offer the powerful servers we need.
-1. The second-biggest provider in Iceland is legally headquartered in Honk Kong, which is not a location we want to store our data at.
+1. The second-biggest provider in Iceland is legally headquartered in Hong Kong, which is not a preferred location we want to store our data.

 > Copied from [our docs page on locations](https://docs.simpleanalytics.com/locations).